connervieira/Cortex/README.md

 ### Interchangeable

 While a graphical interface is great for simplicity, there's often times that a command line is the more efficient way to do something.
-As such, Cortex doesn't lock out command line changes, and is capable of being used interchangeably with the command line.
+As such, Cortex doesn't lock out command line changes, and is capable of being used interchangeably with the command line interface.

 ### Compatible